softknk/BigData_Airflow_Hubway/README.md

   start-all.sh
 ```

-The "airflow" container is based on the "marcelmittelstaedt/airflow:latest" container and extends it by some custom libraries and tools that are used for the workflow.
+The `airflow` container is based on the `marcelmittelstaedt/airflow:latest` image and extends it by some custom libraries and tools that are used for the workflow.

 See the Airflow-Workflows on "xxx.xxx.xxx.xxx:8080" in your local web browser.